\(\newcommand{\AA}{\unicode{x212B}}\)

 • making sure that the peaks overlap but do not exchange or become coincident.

-The XAS Viewer application helps with each of the tasks, and it is highly recommended that you start with this GUI.
+The Larix GUI application helps with each of the tasks, and it is highly recommended that you start with this GUI.
 See Pre-edge subtraction and Normalization.

 Many XANES spectra are made on messy, heterogeneous systems or in engineered samples in which a predictable if not completely understood reaction is occuring.
 In these cases and many related problems, using linear combinations of spectra from known compounds to understand the makeup of the unknown sample is an important analysis method.